turbot/steampipe-plugin-dockerhub/docs/tables/dockerhub_repository.md

 The `dockerhub_repository` table provides insights into repositories within DockerHub.
 As a DevOps engineer, explore repository-specific details through this table, including repository name, description, star count, pull count, and last updated date.
 Utilize it to uncover information about repositories, such as those with high pull counts, the most starred repositories, and recently updated repositories.

-## Specify a namespace
+**Important Notes**

-The `namespace` column in the `dockerhub_repository` table represents the repository namespace.
+- The `namespace` column in the `dockerhub_repository` table represents the repository namespace.
 By default, the namespace is set to the name of the authenticated user.
 To query repositories in a different namespace (e.g. `turbot` or `library`), you can specify the namespace in the `where` clause.

 ## Examples